justomont/SlicerSEEGRecon/README.md

 7. Select and open the unzipped folder **SlicerSEEGRecon**.
 8. A window will appear, ensure that both boxes are selected, then click on **Yes**.
 9. Installation complete!
-10. To open the extension, go to the Modules Menu > SEEG > Autoelectrodes.
+10. To open the extension, go to the Modules Menu > Electrophysiology > SlicerSEEGRecon.
 11. Have fun!

 ## 🤝 Open Source